-Tension headache is one of the outstanding gifts of modern life.
+Tension headache is one among the outstanding gifts of recent life.
 Everyone is suffering from different emotions and wants to get out of it.
 If you would like to keep healthy yourself that depends only on you.

 What is the meaning of tension headache?

 A tension headache is usually a spreading, mild to moderate pain in your head that is often described as feeling like a tight band around your head.